abouolia/sticky-sidebar/index.md

 9. [jQuery/Zepto No Conflict](#)

-## Why sticky sidebar is awesome?
+## Why sticky sidebar is awesome? 😎
 * It does not re-calculate all dimensions when scrolling, just neccessary dimensions.
 * Super smooth without incurring scroll lag or jank and no page reflows.
 * Has resize sensor to re-calculate all dimenstions of the plugin when size of sidebar and its container is changed.
 * It has event trigger on each affix type to hook your code under particular situation.
 * Handle the sidebar when is tall or too short compared to the rest of the container.
-* It is super simple to setup.
+* Zero dependencies and super simple to setup.

 ## Examples